jrmeyerhofer/LITA2017/Lesson_1/README.md

 Triggers allow you to have the script run at a certain time or run based on an action - like when a Google Form is submitted.<br/>
 8. Examine the Publish menu
 9. Examine the Resources menu
-10. Let's add the following code which will declare a varible and put some thing into the Logger (delete what's there):
+10. Let's add the following code which will declare a variable and put something into the Logger (delete what's there):
 ```javascript
 function myFunction() {
   // put something into the logger.